SammyMetref/2022c_SWOT_error_calibration_GS/README.md

 <a name="acknowledgement"></a>
 ## Acknowledgement

-This data challenge was funded by the CNRS, by the CNES and by the Service Evolution CMEMS project: SLICING, in collaboration with Datlas, IGE, CLS, IMT-Atlantique.
+This data challenge was funded by CNRS, by CNES and by the Service Evolution CMEMS project: SLICING.
+The challenge was designed by Datlas in collaboration with IGE, CLS and IMT-Atlantique.

-The structure of this data challenge was to a large extent inspired by the [`ocean-data-challenges`](https://github.com/ocean-data-challenges) created for the BOOST-SWOT ANR project.
+The structure of this data challenge was to a large extent inspired by the [`ocean-data-challenges`](https://github.com/ocean-data-challenges) created for the BOOST-SWOT ANR project and the SLICING CMEMS project.